ThibaultFeugere/recursive-finder/README.md

 # Recursive Finder

-Small script who return line where specific word is find.
+A small script who return line where specific word is find.

+## Example

+I like to use it in CI/CD in order to avoid dump() in production or anything else that you want to prevent.